mathspp/mathspp/pages/02.blog/01.problems/01.solutions/s001-a-dancing-triangle/item.en.md

 ---
-title: 'Problem #001 - a dancing triangle'
+title: 'Solution #001 - a dancing triangle'
 ---

 This post contains my proposed solution to [Problem #001 - a dancing triangle][prob].
 Please do not read this solution before making a serious attempt [at the problem][prob].